3p3r/fakettp/README.md

 > **I do not take any responsibility for any damages caused by this software.**
 > proceed at your own risk. absolutely no warranty is provided. you may brick
 > your browser if you do not know how to use this library properly.

+if you are new, it is not all hopeless. make sure you understand the intricacies of [service workers][2] and its security implications before using this library.

 ## motivation